Shooter in Aurora, Illinois, manufacturing plant wasn't legally allowed to own gun

 On Friday, Martin, who had been an employee of the Henry Pratt Co. for 15 years, opened fire at a meeting during which he was being terminated from his job, according to Aurora Police Chief Kristen Ziman.

+Ziman said that Martin shot at the person who was firing him and others in the meeting before moving outside the room.

+"We believe that several people who were involved in that meeting are the ones who are deceased," Ziman said during a press conference on Saturday.

-He killed five people and injured several police officers during the rampage, before being shot and killed by police.
+Martin killed five people in total and injured several police officers during the rampage, before being shot and killed by police.

+During the press conference, Ziman named the victims, who were all employees of Henry Pratt Co.: Clayton Parks, the human resources manager; Trevor Wehner, a human resources intern and a student at Northern Illinois University; Russell Beyer, a mold operator; Vicente Juarez, a stock room attendant and forklift operator; and Josh Pinkard, the plant manager.

+Another unidentified victim was treated at a nearby hospital for non-life-threatening gunshot wounds.

 The FOID card application process includes a background check, but applicants are not fingerprinted, Ziman said.